London Underground 1996 Stock: Overview

 The 1996 Stock has an identical exterior car body to the 1995 Stock, but the two rolling stocks have different interiors, seating layouts and cabs (designed by Warwick Design Consultants), traction packages and train management systems, and slight differences in tripcock geometry.
-1995 Stock uses LED body-side lights, 1996 Stock filament bulbs.
+1995 Stock units use LED body-side lights, 1996 Stock units use filament bulbs.
 The most apparent difference is the bogie: 1996 Stock uses an Alstom bogie with a rubber suspension, 1995 Stock has AdTranz bogies with air suspension to cope with the arduous track conditions of the underground portions of the Northern line.
 The main technical differences arose because 1996 Stock was designed for "cheapest first cost", while 1995 Stock was designed for "life cycle cost", as Alstom had won the contract to act as the service provider and maintainer of this stock.
 Alstom subsequently won the maintenance contract for 1996 Stock, to be carried out at the new Stratford Market Depot in East London.

 The 1996 Stock was delivered as six-car trains, with two three-car units coupled together, each consisting of a Driving Motor car [DM], a Trailer car [T] and an Uncoupling Non-Driving Motor car [UNDM].
 The standard train formation was DM–T–UNDM+UNDM–T–DM.
 Twelve later trailer cars had de-icing equipment; these are referred to as De-Icing Trailer cars [DIT].

 The cars are odd-numbered at one end of the train, even numbers at the other.
 Each number has five digits: the first two are the stock type (96); the third refers to the car type: 0 or 1 for DM, 2 or 3 for T, 4 or 5 for UNDM, 6 or 7 for ST (special trailers added in 2005) and 8 or 9 for DIT.
 Thus, for example, a six-car train set would be 96001, 96201, 96401, 96402, 96202, 96002.